 - 9.5.1 Financial management supports the delivery of services and transformational change as well as securing good stewardship of the council's resources. - 9.5.2 The CIPFA statement describes the roles and responsibilities of the chief financial officer, who is bound by both professional standards and also legislative responsibilities, with a fiduciary duty to the local taxpayer. - 9.5.3 The council's arrangements fully comply with the principles described: the current chief financial officer was recruited in March 2020 and is the Assistant Director of Resources and reports to an Executive Director. - 9.5.4 Budget monitoring reports are provided and published on the intranet for all staff and councillors to view.
-An annual budget briefing is provided by the Assistant Director Resources and open to all staff. - 9.5.5 The development of the revenue and capital budget, medium term financial strategy and treasury management strategy all engage members and are reported to Audit Committee and Cabinet.
-As per 9.1.3 for managing risk, all committee reports contain a section on financial implications for consideration. - 9.5.6 The council had a cost reduction programme which was monitored on a quarterly basis by Management Team and covers a range of service areas.
-The programme extends to 2021/22 however the Covid 19 response has affected the monitoring and realisation of planned savings. - 10.
-Implementing good practices in transparency, reporting and audit, to deliver effective accountability (Principle 7).
+An annual budget briefing is provided by the Assistant Director Resources and open to all staff. - 9.5.5 The development of the revenue and capital budget, medium term financial strategy and treasury management strategy all engage members and are reported to Audit Committee and Cabinet. - 9.5.6 The council had a cost reduction programme which was monitored on a quarterly basis by Management Team and covers a range of service areas.
+The programme extends to 2021/22 however the Covid 19 response has affected the monitoring and realisation of planned savings.

+10. Implementing good practices in transparency, reporting and audit, to deliver effective accountability (Principle 7).